 If you or a family member has been injured or killed in a city bus accident, seek legal representation immediately.
 The first step in filing a claim will be identifying what party (or parties) were at fault in the collision.
 A full investigation into the facts will be conducted.
 Our firm has all the resources to perform this critical task.

-When filing a claim against the City of Las Vegas to recover compensation for an RTC bus accident requires specific legal actions.
+When filing a pubic transportation accident claim against the City of Las Vegas to recover compensation for an RTC bus accident requires specific legal actions.
 A “Notice of Claim” will be filed against the city.
 It is imperative that every aspect of your case is managed professionally, with correctly listed and named departments, city employees, or other negligent parties.
 Under NRS 11.010, the Nevada statute of limitations allows for two years from the time of an accident in which to file a claim.
 Our legal team can manage the many complex details while you focus on regaining your health.

-Las Vegas has millions of visitors, with 42,214,200 visitors reported in a recent year.
+Las Vegas has millions of visitors, with 42,214,200 visitors reported in recent years.
 Many tourists come to the city on private tour motor coaches, and they are a common sight on city streets and roadways.
 Tour buses are large and heavy, weighing in the range of 30,000 to 44,000 pounds.
 Drivers are required to get extensive training prior to operating such a vehicle, as it requires special skills to maneuver a motorcoach, including making turns, stopping distance, and speed.
 With 11.9 percent of fatal accidents nationwide involving a large truck or bus, the risks of being injured in a collision with a motorcoach are particularly high in the Las Vegas area.

-Most Common Causes of Bus Accidents
+Most Common Causes of Bus Accidents in Las Vegas

 Bus accidents typically result in a higher rate of injury and fatality than your standard car accident because of the higher number of passengers and the larger size of the vehicle.
 According to the National Highway Traffic Safety Admissions (NHTSA), a bus is considered any motor vehicle designed to carry more than 10 people.
 A claim for compensation can be legitimately filed when it is determined that the cause of the accident was: